swannodette/swannodette.github.com/_posts/2015-07-29-clojurescript-17.md

 ## Analysis

-After successfully reading a form that form is passed to the analyzer.
+After successfully reading a form, that form is passed to the analyzer.
 This step produces an AST.
 ClojureScript's AST is composed entirely of simple immutable values.
 Similar to the strategy taken by many popular JavaScript parsers and compilers, a data oriented